Understanding self-harm can be very difficult, both for people experiencing it directly and for their families, friends and supporters.

 Understanding self-harming behaviours

-This discussion of self-harm comes as part of a recent RTÉ report for its Prime Time programme, in which three people shared their stories around self-harm, both of displaying self-harming behaviours themselves and of caring for and seeking support for a family member experiencing self-harm.
+This discussion of self-harm comes as part of an RTÉ report for its Prime Time programme, in which three people shared their stories around self-harm.
+Stories told included experiences of displaying self-harming behaviours themselves and of caring for and seeking support for a family member experiencing self-harm.

 In the report, one contributor, Abigail McDonnell, explores how she began self-harming when she was in fifth year of school.
 At the time, she couldn't identify a reason which compelled this behaviour: she had good friends and family, and no problems at school.
 Not understanding where the behaviours stemmed from added to her distress: her first experience of self-harm led to feelings of shame and stigma, with Abigail questioning "why did I do this to myself; why did I need to do this to myself?
 Then, the feeling of shame behind that leads to more depression".